• Home

 Read More: Key Differences Between LPG And LNG

-The difference in the Extraction Method
+The Difference in the Extraction Method

 Natural gas is extracted from below the ground.
 There are 6,289 trillion cubic feet of natural gas reserves all over the world.
 To extract the oil from beneath the ground the above-ground infrastructure is built.